 You may be asked for other information about your business, including physical address, business structure, and revenue.

 Are you still unsure about the ins and outs of opening a business savings account?
 It can be confusing to understand the differences between types of accounts and what’s needed to set one up.
 Here are answers to some of the most common inquiries.

-As we established above, the best business savings account is Citibank with its 2.36% savings interest rate.
-We have determined the best business checking account to be Bank of America.
+As we established above, the best business savings account is Bluevine’s account, with a 1% interest rate.
+We have determined the best business checking account to be Bank of America (who also ranked on our list here for savings).
 As with any banking service, your personal pick will come down to how you use your account, type of business, and whether you want an online-only or physical financial institution.

-Currently, Citibank leads the pack with an impressive 2.36% interest offering.
+Currently, Bluevine leads the pack with an impressive 1% interest offering.
 Of course, interest rates change.
 What may be the best bank now may not always take top place.

 Can I Use My Personal Bank Account for my Small Business?